facs95/upgrades-test-scripts/README.md

 - **Detailed Reporting**: Comprehensive test results with gas usage analytics
 - **Configurable Test Suites**: Run specific test categories or skip problematic tests
 - **Real-time Monitoring**: Track test progress with colored output and timing
+- **Cosmos SDK Integration**: Full support for Cosmos SDK chain testing with CosmJS

 ## 📋 Requirements

 - Node.js 16+
 - npm or yarn
-- Access to an EVM-compatible network (local, testnet, or mainnet)
+- Access to an EVM-compatible network (local, testnet, or mainnet) for EVM tests
+- Access to a Cosmos SDK chain (local, testnet, or mainnet) for Cosmos tests
-- Private key with sufficient balance for testing
+- Private key with sufficient balance for EVM testing
+- Mnemonic phrase with sufficient balance for Cosmos SDK testing

 ## 🛠 Installation